 Parental Leave Policy

-1. It is the policy of the University to comply with all requirements under the Parental Leave Act 1998 as amended by the Parental Leave (Amendment) Act 2006 and the European Union (Parental Leave) Regulations 2013
+1. It is the policy of the University to comply with all requirements under the Parental Leave Act 1998 as amended by the Parental Leave (Amendment) Act 2006, the European Union (Parental Leave) Regulations 2013 and the Parental Leave (Amendment) Act 2019

 2. University College Cork employees under a contract of employment are entitled to parental leave, which is unpaid leave from work to look after their young children.
 An employee must have at least one (1) year's continuous service with University College Cork before being entitled to take parental leave.

-3. Parental Leave is unpaid leave for 18 weeks per qualifying child (since 8 th March 2013) which can be taken in one continuous period or in 2 separate blocks of a minimum of six weeks.
+3. Parental Leave is unpaid leave for 26 weeks per qualifying child (since 1 September 2020) which can be taken in one continuous period or in 2 separate blocks of a minimum of six weeks.
 There must be a gap of at least 10 weeks between the 2 periods of parental leave per child.

-5. In the case where the employee is not meeting the criterion of one (1) year's continuous service, and where the child is approaching the age threshold, the employee will be entitled to one (1) week's leave for each month of continuous employment completed with the employer.
+5. In the case where the employee has more than 3 months service but less than one (1) year's continuous service, and where the child is approaching the age threshold, the employee will be entitled to one (1) week's leave for each month of continuous employment completed with the employer

 10. University College Cork will suspend a period of probation, training or apprenticeship while an employee is on parental leave.